-Emile Cambry, Jr. grew up on the West side of Chicago to two parents in the healthcare arena.
+Emile Cambry, Jr. grew up in Chicago to two parents in the healthcare arena.
 His mother has been a registered nurse for over 30 years and his father has been an Emergency Room Physician for over 28 years.
 Following his parents, Emile pursued an undergraduate career in business, naturally interested in the healthcare sector.

 After attending college at the University of Chicago where Emile taught calculus, played collegiate baseball and earned his bachelor’s degree in Economics in 2003, Emile joined the Barack Obama campaign for U.S. Senator, and served as an intern for over a year.